-Depending on the species being targeted, the area or structure you are fishing, and the size of your baits, a number of different saltwater fishing rigs may be used when bay fishing.
+Depending on the saltwater fish species being targeted, the area or structure you are fishing, and the size of your baits, different saltwater fishing rigs may be used when bay fishing.
 Here are some examples:

 You might use the gear listed below if you are fishing Chesapeake Bay for striped bass.